04

 Senior Fellow

 Given the scope and scale of the political prisoner crisis across China, the United States needs to do more to secure political prisoners’ release.
 The Chinese Communist Party holds at least 1.8 million Uyghurs in political prison camps and nearly 1,000 political prisoners in Hong Kong.
 In addition, the CCP extrajudicially detains many Tibetans, Christians (including pastors), and political dissidents.
-This is largely because CCP sees political prisoners as an essential method of quashing dissent and retaining its power.
+This is largely because the CCP sees political prisoners as an essential method of quashing dissent and retaining its power.

 With that in mind, the United States should have equally robust mechanisms for setting political prisoners free.
 Congress has a substantial apparatus for securing political prisoners’ release.
 But the executive branch pursues political prisoner release in a more ad hoc manner.
 A new office of political prisoner advocacy in the executive branch, with a special envoy of ambassador rank, could bolster existing US efforts to free political prisoners.